Open-Source-Drilling-Community/drillbotics-guidelines/docs/2024/group-a.md

 ---

 !!! info "Archive: 2024"
-    This page preserves the original 2024 guidelines content as‑is for historical reference.
+    This page preserves the original 2024 guidelines content as-is for historical reference.
 For the current rules, see the pages under "Competition" and "Tracks".

 |  |  |  |
 |:--:|:--:|:--:|